mcove11/Alerting-Hands-On/README.md

 ```
 histogram_quantile(0.95, sum(rate(traces_spanmetrics_latency_bucket{span_kind=~"SPAN_KIND_SERVER|SPAN_KIND_CONSUMER", job="ditl-demo-prod/checkoutservice", deployment_environment=~".*"} [$__rate_interval])) by (le,job,cloud_region)) * 1000
 ```
-Put the original query back to keep it simple, but it's good to keep in mind that you can have multiple series returned in a single alert query to get more information about where latency may be occuring.
+Put the original query back to keep it simple, but it's good to keep in mind that you can have multiple series returned in a single alert query.
+This can help provide more information in the alert, as well as reduce the number of alerts you have to create.

 ## 3. Add Folder and labels
   3.1 Create a New Alert folder with your name.
 Folders are just used for Organization in the UI.